xenon-middleware/xenon/README.md

 Third party libraries
 ---------------------

 This product includes the SLF4J library, which is Copyright (c) 2004-2013 QOS.ch See "notices/LICENSE.slf4j.txt" for the licence information of the SLF4J library.

 This product includes the JSch library, which is Copyright (c) 2002-2012 Atsuhiko Yamanaka, JCraft,Inc. See "notices/LICENSE.jsch.txt" for the licence information of the JSch library.

+This product includes the APIviz library, which is Copyright (c) 2008, Red Hat Middleware LLC and contributers.
+See "notices/LICENSE.apiviz.txt" for the licence information of the apiviz library.

+This product includes the Logback library, which is Copyright (c) 1999-2012, QOS.ch.
+See "notices/LICENSE.logback.txt" for the licence information of the Logback library.

+This product includes the Apache Commons IO library, which is Copyright (c) 2002-2012 The Apache Software Foundation.
+See "notices/LICENSE.commons-io.txt" for the licence information of the Apache Commons IO library.

+This product includes the JaCoCo library, which is Copyright (c) 2009, 2013 Mountainminds GmbH & Co.
+KG and Contributors.
+See "notices/LICENSE.jacoco.txt" for the licence information of the JaCoCo library.

+This project includes the JUnit library.
+See "notices/LICENSE.junit.txt" for the licence information of the JUnit library.

+This project includes the Mockito library, which is Copyright (c) 2007 Mockito contributors.
+See "notices/LICENSE.mockito.txt" for the licence information of the Mockito library.